Anna Roosevelt Halsted: Early life and marriages

 Anna Eleanor Roosevelt Jr. was born at 125 East 36th Street in New York City.
-She was named for her mother, Anna Eleanor Roosevelt, and maternal grandmother, Anna Rebecca Hall.
+She was named for her mother, Anna Eleanor Roosevelt Sr., and maternal grandmother, Anna Rebecca Hall.
 She graduated from Miss Chapin's School in 1924.
 She then entered Cornell University for a short course in forestry.

+Anna married three times.
 On June 5, 1926, she married Curtis Bean Dall, a New York stockbroker, in Hyde Park, New York.
-They had two children, Anna Eleanor, born March 25, 1927, and Curtis Roosevelt, born April 19, 1930.
+They had two children, Anna (Eleanor), born March 25, 1927, and Curtis Roosevelt, born April 19, 1930.
 The Dalls were divorced in July 1934, and Anna returned to her family, living in the White House.
 She then married Clarence John Boettiger, a journalist she met on her father's campaign train, in March 1935.
 They had one son, John Roosevelt Boettiger, born March 30, 1939.
+The two divorced in 1948.
+Her third husband was James A. Halsted, a physician, and the two remained married until Anna's death in 1975.

+Anna's paternal grandmother, Sara Delano Roosevelt, exercised considerable influence over her son and grandchildren, and had a strained relationship with Eleanor.
+Anna's younger brother James later recalled his grandmother telling him, "Your mother only bore you.
+I am more your mother than your mother is."

 Early career

 Anna was active as an editor and journalist.
 Between 1932 and 1934 she was associate editor of a magazine called Babies Just Babies; hosted a radio program sponsored by Best and Company Department Store; and contributed articles to Liberty magazine.
 She also wrote two children's books, Scamper and Scamper's Christmas.
 After her second marriage, she moved to Seattle with her husband, where he was hired by William Randolph Hearst to be the editor of the Seattle Post Intelligencer.
 From December 1936 to September 1943 they ran the newspaper.
 Anna was editor of the women's page and a columnist for the newspaper.
 In 1942, Clarence Boettiger became concerned he was not doing his part for the war effort.
 He was given a leave of absence by Hearst and was appointed a captain in the Army.